finom/tsimmes/README.md

-## A function for elements selection in 408 chars.
+### A function for elements selection in 411 chars

 ![](http://pngimg.com/upload/bullets_PNG1473.png)

 (the image is taken somewhere from the internet)

 ---------------------